-Robert A. Kloner, MD, Ph.D., is Chief Science Officer and Scientific Director of Cardiovascular Research at Huntington Medical Research Institutes (HMRI).
-He serves as Professor of Medicine (Clinical Scholar) at Keck School of Medicine at the University of Southern California.
+Robert A. Kloner, MD, PhD, is Chief Science Officer and Director of Cardiovascular Research at Huntington Medical Research Institutes (HMRI).
+He serves as Professor of Medicine (Clinical Scholar) at Keck School of Medicine at University of Southern California (USC).
 Prior to accepting an appointment at HMRI, Dr. Kloner served as Director of Research of the Heart Institute of Good Samaritan Hospital in Los Angeles from 1987 to December 2014.
-He has run nationally and internationally known cardiovascular research programs for over 40 years, training dozens of medical scientists and collaborating with scores of physician-scientists, numerous research institutions, and medical industries worldwide.
-During his administrative tenure at both Wayne State University and The Heart Institute of Good Samaritan Hospital, he built successful research facilities from the ground-up, creating centers recognized for scientific excellence and innovation.
+He has run nationally and internationally known cardiovascular research programs for over 40 years, training dozens of medical scientists, and collaborating with scores of physician scientists, numerous research institutions and medical industries world-wide.

-In the mid-1970s Dr. Kloner received his MD in the Honors Program in Medical Education and Ph.D.
-(Experimental Pathology) degrees from Northwestern University Medical School in Chicago where he trained in the laboratory of Dr. Robert Jennings.
-Dr. Kloner is a member of the Alpha Omega Alpha honor society.
-He completed internship and residency in internal medicine at Peter Bent Brigham Hospital and Harvard Medical School in Boston, Massachusetts (1975-1978).
-Additional training included clinical and research fellowships in medicine and cardiology (with Drs.
-Eugene Braunwald and Peter Maroko) at Harvard Medical School and Brigham and Women’s Hospital.
+In the 1970s, Dr. Kloner received his BS and MD in the Honors Program in Medical Education at Northwestern University, and his PhD in Experimental Pathology from Northwestern University Medical School where he trained in the laboratory of Dr. Robert Jennings.
+Dr. Kloner is a member of Alpha Omega Alpha honor society.
+He completed his internship and residency in internal medicine at Peter Bent Brigham Hospital and Harvard Medical School in Boston, Massachusetts (1975-1978).
+Additional training included clinical and research fellowships in medicine and cardiology (with Eugene Braunwald, MD, and Peter Maroko, MD) at Harvard Medical School and Brigham and Women’s Hospital.
 He served as Assistant and then Associate Professor of Medicine at Harvard Medical School and was an attending cardiologist at Brigham and Women’s Hospital (1979-1984).
-He was the recipient of an Established Investigator Award of the American Heart Association (AHA), is a fellow of the American College of Cardiology, an Inaugural Fellow of the Council on Basic Cardiovascular Sciences of the AHA, and was elected to the American Society of Clinical Investigation.
-In 2015 he was elected a Fellow of the Cardiovascular Section of the American Physiology Society.
+He was the recipient of an Established Investigator Award of the American Heart Association (AHA), he is a fellow of the American College of Cardiology, an Inaugural Fellow of the Council on Basic Cardiovascular Sciences of the AHA, and Dr. Kloner was elected to the American Society of Clinical Investigation.
+In 2015, he was elected a Fellow of the Cardiovascular Section of the American Physiology Society.

 Among his editorial responsibilities, Dr. Kloner served as editor-in-chief of the Journal of Cardiovascular Pharmacology and Therapeutics (2009-2019).
 He has served as Guest Editor of Circulation.
 He is on the editorial boards of American Journal of Cardiology, Basic Research in Cardiology, International Journal of Impotence Research, Journal of Cardiovascular Pharmacology and Therapeutics, Regenerative Medicine, and Life Sciences.
-Among his many career distinctions, Dr. Kloner has been listed in Who’s Who in America, The Best Doctors in America and in 2002 was cited by the Institute for Scientific Information as one of the most highly cited scientific authors.
-He has an H-index of 103, and his papers are cited about 44,000 times as per the Web of Science.
+Among his many career distinctions, Dr. Kloner has been listed in Who’s Who in America, The Best Doctors in America, and in 2002 was cited by the Institute for Scientific Information as one of the most highly cited scientific authors.
+He has an H-index of 136 and is cited over 85,650 times as per Google Scholar.
 Dr. Kloner is a frequent lecturer at major scientific symposia including the Scientific Sessions of the American Heart Association, and he has lectured at most major academic medical centers in the United States.
 He has taught at both the Keck School of Medicine at USC and lectured at Caltech.